Staticsoft/PaymentStorage/DesiredState.md

 ```

 **Exceptions**:
-- `UserNotFoundException` - Thrown when a user with the specified ID does not exist
+- `UserNotFoundException` - Thrown when a user with the specified ID or customer ID does not exist
 - `UserAlreadyExistsException` - Thrown when attempting to create a user that already exists

 ## Data Types